 The design process has been challenging with lots of aspects to consider including selection of materials.

-Installation via rope access was devised as the ideal solution as it allows access to install pipework, electrics and ventilation systems within areas where scaffolding would traditionally be required, but would be inappropriate, prohibitively expensive or unsafe.
+Installation via rope access was devised as the ideal solution as it allows access to install pipework, electrics, and ventilation systems within areas where scaffolding would traditionally be required, but would be inappropriate, prohibitively expensive, or unsafe.

 At about the same time as this, an A/C system was being fitted on the 9th floor, in a light-well of a building that had multiple owners/landlords.
 The time taken to receive the necessary permissions to erect scaffold would have meant costly delays to the project.

-Both of these challenges were overcome with a new innovative solution: the combination of IRATA rope access methods with the technical trade skills our operatives already had.
+Both challenges were overcome with a new innovative solution: the combination of IRATA rope access methods with the technical trade skills our operatives already had.
 Combining two existing skills is a major innovation in construction that has led to ATS being able to solve problems and provide solutions on both small and very large scales.